Booster Gold (comic book): Plot

 The 10th story arc (beginning in issue #32) ties in with the events of Justice League: Generation Lost and Brightest Day #0.
 After retrieving Doctor Fate's helmet, Booster discovers that Maxwell Lord is alive and after Lord erases the memory of his existence, only Booster, Skeets, Captain Atom, Fire, and Ice remember him.
 Booster then goes back to see if Lord is remembered and to find evidence to prove Lord's existence without success.

 Turbulence, a Flashpoint tie-in story, finished the series over issues #44–47.
 After the Time Masters: Vanishing Point event, Rip informs them that someone sneaked into their base and left a message on the chalkboard.
 When an alternate timeline starts due to the machinations of the Flash, Booster and Skeets awaken and are the only ones who remember the original timeline.
 Booster travels to Coast City, but US soldiers mistakenly attack him as an Atlantean threat.
 Skeets is damaged by the military's Project Six, which is revealed to be Doomsday.
 During the battle Booster Gold discovers that Doomsday is controlled by General Nathaniel Adam.
 Booster escapes from Doomsday and saves a woman named Alexandra Gianopoulos.
 Booster learns the timeline has been changed, suspecting that Professor Zoom was behind it.
 Alexandra and Booster Gold split up, but she uses her secret powers to take others' powers and follows him.
 Later, he flies to Gotham City and Doomsday attacks him.
 Alexandra destroys Adam's control link in an attempt to rescue Booster.
 An uncontrolled Doomsday attacks Booster.
 Doomsday beats Booster nearly to death, but he is rescued by Alexandra.
 Booster manages to put Doomsday's helmet back on, restoring control to General Adam, who grabs Booster, hoping to kill him.
-Fortunately, General Adam takes Booster back to the base for interrogation, allowing him to escape when the sight of "Project Superman" causes Doomsday's true personality to resurface again.
+Adam takes Booster back to the base for interrogation, allowing him to escape when the sight of "Project Superman" causes Doomsday's true personality to resurface again.
 Alexandra manages to defeat Doomsday by using the control helmet to make Doomsday tear himself apart, subsequently asking Booster to take her with him.
 However, Alexandra subsequently sacrifices herself to save him from an Atlantean attack.
 Booster returns to Vanishing Point as history resets itself, without any clear memory of his time in the "Flashpoint" universe.
 Alexandra leaves the message on the chalkboard and vanishes.